Beech Island, South Carolina: 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.

+Education

+It is in the Aiken County Public School District.

+Beech Island is zoned to Redcliffe Elementary School, Jackson Middle School, and Silver Bluff High School.
+Silver Bluff High opened in 1981 as a consolidated high school for Beech Island, Jackson, and New Ellenton.